bitcoin-abe/bitcoin-abe/README.md

 Abe depends on Python 2.7 (or 2.6), the pycrypto package, and an SQL database supporting ROLLBACK.
-Abe runs on PostgreSQL, MySQL's InnoDB engine, SQLite, some ODBC configurations, Oracle, and IBM DB2.
+Abe runs on PostgreSQL, MySQL's InnoDB engine, and SQLite.
 Other SQL databases may work with minor changes.
+Abe formerly ran on some ODBC configurations, Oracle, and IBM DB2, but I have not tested to be sure it still works.
 See the comments in abe.conf about dbtype for configuration examples.

 You will need a copy of the block file (blk0001.dat in your Bitcoin